School meal: History

 In the 1970s, the French government began to work on improving school lunches.
 In 1971, the government established nutritional guidelines for French school meals.
 The 1971 food recommendation guidelines stated that each meal should contain raw vegetables, such as salads and fruits; protein in the form of milk or other dairy products; cooked vegetables twice per week; and carbohydrates on the remaining days.

 Current status

 In France, lunch is considered the most important meal of the day.
 Students can get lunch at school or go home for it.
 The lunch break is one to two hours long.
 French students are taught to take time to savor and enjoy their meals.
 Students have to pay for cafeteria lunches; the cost of the meal varies by region.
 A student's family pays for half of the meal, while the school pays for the remainder.
 For example, a typical meal may cost $6, with the family paying $3 instead of the full price.

+A well-known school catering subscription company in France is called "Turboself".